Andersen Quartz Review

 Wi-Fi Connectivity

-The Quartz relies on home Wi-Fi for smart features, using 802.11 b/g/n at 2.4GHz.
-Bluetooth BLE 5 is used only during initial setup.
+The Quartz relies on home Wi-Fi for smart features and app control.
 A stable Wi-Fi signal at the install location is required.
 If your garage, driveway, or carport is some distance from the router, you may need a Wi-Fi range extender.
-Unlike some rivals, the Quartz does not include 4G as a fallback.
+Andersen does not advertise a 4G fallback for the Quartz.

 Solar Charging